yaroschiffelers/webpackconfig/README.md

 ## Acknowledgments

-* Tutorial on how to setup your own webpack conif [medium](https://codeburst.io/easy-guide-for-webpack-2-0-from-scratch-fe508a3ce44e)
+* Tutorial on how to setup your own webpack config [medium](https://codeburst.io/easy-guide-for-webpack-2-0-from-scratch-fe508a3ce44e)